Hordeum spontaneum: Distribution and habitat

 Wild barley is native to North Africa, the Middle East, parts of the Indian subcontinent and south-west China.
 Its range includes Libya, Egypt, Israel, Lebanon, Jordan, Syria, Crete, Cyprus, Turkey, Iran, Iraq, Afghanistan, Armenia, Azerbaijan, Kyrgyzstan, Turkmenistan, Uzbekistan, Pakistan, India and the Sichuan and Xizang provinces of China.

-Wild barley is found in a wide range of locations varying from deserts to Mediterranean-type habitats and highland habitats, growing of itself in, both, cultivated and uncultivated fields.
+Wild barley is found in a wide range of locations varying from deserts to Mediterranean-type habitats and highland habitats, growing in both cultivated and uncultivated fields.
 It is exposed to many environmental stresses including high temperatures, drought and high soil salinity and there are local adaptations to the microclimates in which it grows.
 This wild plant is potentially a genetic resource useful for the breeding of stress-tolerant varieties of the cultivated crop.

 Domestication

 The domestication of barley probably occurred around 10,000 years ago in the Israel and Jordan region of the Fertile Crescent.
 Barley grains have been found at a number of archaeological sites in this area and the wild barleys here are more molecularly similar to the cultivated gene pool than are any other wild populations.
 AFLP technology indicates single domestication of barley, not, as had previously been hypothesized, a series of domestications in different parts of its range such as in Ethiopia and in the Mediterranean region.
 Further research using haplotype frequency in different geographic parts of the range led to the inference that there were at least two domestication events, one in the Fertile Crescent and another some 1500 to 3000 km further east.
 The former gave rise to the cultivars grown in Europe and America while the latter gave rise to the diversity of cultivated crops in central Asia and the Far East.

-In Palestine, the ground was prepared for the sowing of barley in December, the ground sown with barley in January, and the barley harvested in April.
+In historical Israel and Palestine, the ground was prepared for the sowing of barley in December, the ground sown with barley in January, and the barley harvested in April.